intermine/im-docs/docs/web-services/index.rst

     will probably want to refer to the API documentation for your target language (see below).

+For the kinds of things you will probably be wanting to do, see :ref:`howtows`

 API and Client Libraries
 ------------------------